 To be sure, this kind of mind-blowing commercial success–I’m talking JK Rowling, John Grisham, Elizabeth Gilbert level–is not likely to just happen to most of us, but it can’t hurt to know what these authors have in common.

 So, let’s dive in, shall we?

-But read enough success stories, or listen to enough podcasts like How I Built This or Being Boss and you’ll notice a pattern that successful people worked really hard for it.
-Whether it was practice, trial and error, or getting a degree, more often than not, it takes time and commitment.
+But read enough success stories, or listen to enough podcasts like How I Built This or Being Boss and you’ll notice a pattern, namely that successful people worked really hard for their success.
+Whether it is practice, trial and error, or getting a degree, more often than not, it takes time and commitment.